Impxrtant322/AniMouto-Experimental/README.md

 As the original developer of this application has said that they are focusing on other projects and not this, I have decided to take on the challenge of maintaining this project for years to come.

-Click your browser to get the extension:
+Click your browser to get the experimental extension:

 [firefox](https://addons.mozilla.org/firefox/downloads/file/4509431/e7c43cbb86e740bc88fb-0.0.5.xpi)